 There are easy ways to know if you have frozen pipes on your property.
-Exposed pipes coated in frost, for example, is an immediate warning sign that your pipes are in danger of freezing over.
-Another red flag is when you attempt to turn on the faucet and little to no water flows through.
+Exposed lines coated in frost, for example, is an immediate warning sign that your lines are in danger of freezing over.
+Another red flag is when you attempt to turn on the faucet, and little to no water flows.
 Your pipes might have already solidified by then.

 Preventing Frozen Pipes

 The best way to avoid frozen pipes is to take preventive measures.
-If there are openings or holes near pipes, for example, it is important to patch them up because when temperatures hit below zero, even exposure via a small opening could freeze it.
+If there are openings or holes near lines, it is crucial to patch them up because when temperatures hit below zero, even exposure via a small gap could freeze water.

-Another important factor to consider with your water system is the insulation or temperature regulation surrounding the pipes.
-Check typically unheated areas in your home like the garage, basement, attic, or crawlspace and make sure to properly insulate these areas as well.
-You can also insulate around the pipe directly if these areas are too large to adequately warm the entire space or as added protection to other precautionary measures.
+Another critical factor to consider with your water system is the insulation or temperature regulation surrounding the pipes.
+Check typically unheated areas in your home like the garage, basement, attic, or crawlspace, and insulate these areas properly.
+You can also protect around the pipe directly if these areas are too large to warm the entire space adequately.
+You can also use this measure as added protection to other preventive measures.

-Pipes without a heat source are the most at-risk of exploding (e.g. pipes outside the perimeter of a house or building’s insulation).
-There are some things you should avoid, however, like trying to thaw a frozen pipe by yourself, as you might injure yourself, cause a fire, or make the situation worse potentially causing more damage.
+Pipes without a heat source are the most at-risk of exploding (e.g., lines outside the perimeter of a house or building’s insulation).
+However, there are some things you should avoid, like trying to thaw a frozen pipe by yourself.
+You might injure yourself, cause a fire, or worsen the situation, potentially causing more damage.
 Frozen pipes require quick action as they pose a real threat of bursting if they remain unattended.